With the New Year coming up soon, there is going to be a huge influx of "new" Affiliate Marketers joining the space.

 To have success in this space, you really need to choose a niche.

 Almost every successful affiliate buddy I have focuses on a particular niche.

 One of the most common mistakes I see people make is not sticking to one niche when first starting out.

-By focusing your efforts on a particular vertical you'll begin to discover trends and various opportunities that your less focused competitor likely will never find.
+By focusing your efforts on a particular vertical (more importantly a particular group of people) you'll begin to discover trends and various opportunities that your less focused competitor likely will never find.